BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 29/10/2023
 ---
 Saturday was Saturday - it passed very quickly.
 We did some work on the construction site and at home, and in the evening we went to a youth meeting :).

+30/10/2023
+---
+Thank God for Sunday 😉.
+We attended both services, and after lunch we visited Maksim and Natasha.

+31/10/2023
+---
+Monday was quite pleasant :).
+I didn't have much to do - I did my thing and no one bothered me 🙃.

+01/11/2023
+---
+And tick, we're starting a new month 🫡.
+Yesterday, the uncle we visited last week passed away to eternity.

+02/11/2023
+---
+Today we celebrated my dad's birthday 🥳🥳.
+As always, the family gathered for the afternoon.
+We sat at the table and talked about various topics :).

+03/11/2023
+---
+It was a hard day.
+We ate dinner at 5:30 p.m. and barely made it in time for the evening service 😩.

+04/11/2023
+---
+A very hard day and no time.
+In the evening we attended the funeral service 😢.

+05/11/2023
+---
+Today was the funeral of Natalia's uncle.
+On the one hand, there was sadness, but the soul went to heaven and, in my opinion, there was more joy 🙃.